AcmeGamers/Advice-Generator/README.md

 ### What I learned

 I believe in practice being a main part of learning process, and repeatingly used previous concepts allows people to be more productive and faster.
-With this exercise, I was able to put a better refresher on how to use React Components while building this application.
+With this exercise, I was able to put a better refresher on how to use React Components while building this application, in addition, how ARIA-roles can be put to better use for people with disabilities.

 ### Continued development